typedb/typedb/docs/pages/academy/2-GRAQL/4-other-queries.md

 ### What have you learned?
 You now know all the query types that GRAQL supports.
-You are ready to step up your GRAKN level.
+You are ready to step up your Grakn level.

 ## What next?